Non-credit unit (Min. No. 6)

-Not for Credit unit, Fee options: $375 standalone unit or free if studied alongside unit(s) for credit (Min.
-No. 8)
+Fee options: $375 standalone unit or free if studied alongside unit(s) for credit

 This unit is recommended for students who have not previously done tertiary study in Australia, or who have not undertaken tertiary studies in a number of years.

-This unit will focus on oversight of degree paths, study methods, utilising the library for research, academic style for footnotes and bibliography, reading skills, exercises in note-taking, electronic research, methodology and skill development in essay writing, time management, plagiarism and paraphrasing, the use of the software program Turnitin and a range of academic skills for tertiary study in theology.
+This unit will focus on an understanding of the University of Divinity as a collegiate and specialist university, degree paths, study methods, utilising the library and the library HUB for research, theological language, academic style for footnotes and bibliography, reading skills, note-taking, electronic research resources, skill development in essay writing, time management, plagiarism and paraphrasing, the use of the software program turnitin and a range of academic skills for tertiary study in theology

 Two 500 word papers to demonstrate academic skills.
 These are not for Credit but for student learning.